Can't Stop the Feeling!: Critical reception

 The A.V.
-Club included it among the 40 best songs of 2016 (first half).
-Billboard critics ranked "Can't Stop the Feeling!" at number 33 on their "100 Best Pop Songs of 2016" list, adding "the rhythm is eventually gonna get you to dance."
-Digital Spy considered it the 19th-best pop song of the year, while Idolator named it the 20th-best song of the year, for "feel-good" and "infectious."
-Aversely, contributors for Time and Spin gave it unfavorable reviews, with the former naming it the worst song of 2016 and the latter stating, "There are certain songs notable not only for their popularity, but for an insufferable repetition."
+Club included it among the 40 best songs of the first half of 2016.
+Billboard critics ranked "Can't Stop the Feeling!" at number 33 on their "100 Best Pop Songs of 2016" list, adding, "the rhythm is eventually gonna get you to dance".
+Digital Spy considered it the 19th-best pop song of the year, while Idolator named it the 20th-best song of the year for being "feel-good" and "infectious".
+Conversely, contributors for Time and Spin gave it unfavorable reviews, with the former naming it the worst song of 2016 and the latter stating, "There are certain songs notable not only for their popularity, but for an insufferable repetition".

 Accolades

-"Can't Stop the Feeling!" won the Grammy Award for Best Song Written for Visual Media at the 59th Annual Grammy Awards.
-Timberlake received the Hollywood Song Award for "Can't Stop the Feeling!" at the 2016 Hollywood Film Awards and won the award for Best Song Written for an Animated Film at the 2016 Hollywood Music in Media Awards.
-It was nominated for the Academy Award for Best Original Song, Golden Globe Award for Best Original Song, Critics' Choice Award for Best Song, Satellite Award for Best Original Song, and by the Guild of Music Supervisors Awards for Best Song/Recording Created for a Film.
+"Can't Stop the Feeling!" won the Grammy Award for Best Song Written for Visual Media and received two honors at the 2016 Hollywood Film Awards.
+The track was also nominated for Best Original Song at the Academy Awards, Golden Globes, Critics' Choice Awards, Satellite Awards, and by the Guild of Music Supervisors Awards for Best Song/Recording Created for a Film.

-"Can't Stop the Feeling!" won the award for Song of the Year at the 2017 iHeartRadio Music Awards and Favorite Song at the 43rd People's Choice Awards.
-At the former it was also nominated for Best Song from a Movie.
-For the 2016 Teen Choice Awards, it received nominations for Choice Summer Song, Choice Party Song and Choice Song from a Movie or TV Show.
+"Can't Stop the Feeling!" won the award for Song of the Year at the 2017 iHeartRadio Music Awards and Favorite Song at the 43rd People's Choice Awards, where it was also nominated for Best Song from a Movie.
+At the 2016 Teen Choice Awards, it received nominations for Choice Summer Song, Choice Party Song, and Choice Song from a Movie or TV Show.
 It received nominations for Song of the Summer at the 2016 MTV Video Music Awards, for International Song of the Year at the 2016 NRJ Music Awards, and for Favorite Song at the 2017 Kids' Choice Awards.
 The 2016 BBC Music Awards shortlisted it for Song of the Year nominee.
 Among other international awards, it was nominated at the Australian APRA Music Awards in the category International Work of the Year, at the Hungarian Music Awards in Modern Pop-Rock Album/Record of the Year, and at the Mexican Telehit Awards in Song of the Year.
 "Can't Stop The Feeling!" was also nominated for the 2017 Radio Disney Music Awards in the categories Song of the Year and Song to Dance to, and at the 2017 MTV Movie & TV Awards for Best Musical Moment.

-At the 2017 Billboard Music Awards it won the awards for Top Selling Song and Top Radio Song, and was also nominated for Top Hot 100 Song.
+At the 2017 Billboard Music Awards, it won the awards for Top Selling Song and Top Radio Song, and was also nominated for Top Hot 100 Song.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized it as one of the most performed songs of 2016 and 2017.
-It is also nominated for World Soundtrack Award for Best Original Song Written Directly for a Film.
+It was also nominated for the World Soundtrack Award for Best Original Song Written Directly for a Film.